 Next, we added the tReplace filed and connected the tReplicate main output to the replace filed.
 Next, we replace the Education with Btech and Occupation column value Management with Admin.
 Please refer Talend Replace article to understand this.

-When you right-click on the Talend replicate field, it again showing the Main row option, which is not possible with any other field.
+When you right-click on the Talend replicate field, it again shows the Main row option, which is not possible with any other field.
 Because all the fields have one Main row and replicate is for duplicating data or making copies.

 Next, we used two tDBOutput fields connected with the SQL database.
 For the data replacement, we are creating a new table Replciate_Replace.